 - 1. Call 911 to report the crash.
-Designate whether private or commercial. - 2.
+Designate whether private or commercial for aircraft/ cargo or passenger for train. - 2.
 Notify the District Office. - 3.
 Establish a Command Post and activate the Incident Command System. - 4.
 Determine if any staff or students are in immediate danger.
 If necessary, evacuate to a safe area.
 All others are to remain at their assigned locations. - 5.
 Render first aid as necessary. - 6.
 Take roll and report results to the principal. - 7.
 Assist emergency responders and coordinate activities accordingly. - 8.
 Once civil/military responders have taken charge of the accident area, coordinate the release of students (if necessary) with the District Office.